scorewinner/CC-Mekanism-Fission/README.md

 Computercraft script to control Fission Reactors from Mekanism

-Credit for the script goes to [@InternetUnexplorer](https://gist.github.com/InternetUnexplorer)
+Credit for the original script goes to [@InternetUnexplorer](https://gist.github.com/InternetUnexplorer)

 ## Setting up